mit-han-lab/gan-compression/README.md

 ### Performance of Released Models

-We retrained the models with our released codebase, so there may be some slight differences between our released models and the results in the paper.
+Here we show the performance of all our released models:

 <table style="undefined;table-layout: fixed; width: 868px">
 <colgroup>